apache/skywalking-eyes/README.md

   # with:
       # Optional: set the log level.
 The default value is `info`.
       # log: debug
+      # Optional: set the config file.
+The default value is `.licenserc.yaml`.
+      # config: .licenserc.yaml
 ```

 Add a `.licenserc.yaml` in the root of your project, for Apache Software Foundation projects, the following configuration should be enough.